PS4 version tested

 Reverie is a delightfully fun game developed by a small team from New Zealand, Rainbite.
-If you are a fan of top-down action adventures like Earthbound or A Link To The Past, then your sure to enjoy this little gem.
+If you are a fan of top-down action adventures like Earthbound or A Link To The Past, then you will be sure to enjoy this little gem.
 You play a boy called Tai who must help save the fictional island of Toromi while holidaying with his grandparents, sounds like some vacation!

 At the start, you are dropped off at the island by your mum who tells you a mythical story about four brothers who raised the island and their vengeful spirits now disrupt the peace and life on the island (I won’t give too much away).
 In classic 2D adventure style you start off not really knowing what to do, your on the beach so there’s only one thing to do, explore!
 There’s many NPC’s for you to talk to, houses to investigate, even a shop and arcade.
 The environment is very vibrant and alive, something the developers worked very hard to get just right.
 The NPC’s have idle animations, there are butterflies fluttering, leaves blowing and even flags flapping in the wind, they have done a fantastic job in making the island come alive.